weibeld/cloud-infra-cli/README.md

-# Cloud example infrastructure
+# Example cloud infrastructure — CLI

-Scripts for creating a typical cloud infrastructure on the major cloud providers.

-The purpose of this repo is to show how to use the command-line interfaces (CLIs) of the major cloud providers to create a typical cloud infrastructure.
+This repo shows how to create an example cloud infrastructure on the major cloud providers with the official CLI clients.

+> _See also [cloud-infra-terraform](https://github.com/weibeld/cloud-infra-terraform) for creating the same cloud infrastructure with Terraform._

 ## Contents

-- **[`aws.sh`](aws.sh):** using the [`aws`](https://aws.amazon.com/cli/) command-line tool with Amazon Web Services (AWS)
+- **[`aws.sh`](aws.sh):** using the [`aws`](https://aws.amazon.com/cli/) CLI client for creating AWS infrastructure
-- **[`gcp.sh`](gcp.sh):** using the [`gcloud`](https://cloud.google.com/sdk/gcloud) command-line tool with Google Cloud Platfrom (GCP)
+- **[`gcp.sh`](gcp.sh):** using the [`gcloud`](https://cloud.google.com/sdk/gcloud) CLI client to create GCP infrastructure

 ## Cloud infrastructure

 The cloud infrastructure consists of the following generic components:

 - A virtual private cloud (VPC) network
-- A subnet (with a private IP address range of 10.0.0.0/16)
+- A subnet with a private IP address range of 10.0.0.0/16
-- Firewall rules that allow the following types of incoming traffic:
+- Firewall rules that allow the following types of traffic:
-    - All traffic from other instances of the example infrastructure
+    - All incoming traffic from other instances of the example infrastructure
-    - HTTP traffic from everywhere
+    - Incoming HTTP traffic from everywhere
-    - SSH traffic from your local machine
+    - Incoming SSH traffic from your local machine
+    - All outgoing traffic to everywhere
-- 3 compute instances (running Ubuntu 18.04)
+- 3 compute instances running Ubuntu 18.04

 All compute instances get a public IP address and you will be able to connect to them with SSH from your local machine.